RaviTejaVattem/vscode-testing-extension/blog.md

 ## Debugging

-- Including the debug functionality is easy, thanks to vscode [simple api](https://code.visualstudio.com/docs/editor/debugging#_launchjson-attributes).
-This is similar to the regular debugConfig we use in launch.json except that we call this conditionally from the code.
+- Including the debug functionality is easy, thanks to vscode's [simple api](https://code.visualstudio.com/docs/editor/debugging#_launchjson-attributes).
+This is similar to the regular debugConfig we use in `launch.json` except that we call this conditionally from the code.

 ```typescript
 const debugConfig = {
 	name: 'Karma Test Explorer Debugging',